diku-dk/hpps-e2023-pub/unix.md

 ### Valgrind

-The `valgrind` tool unfortunately does not work on macOS, and we know of no fix or substitute.
-Since this is not a *requirement*, merely a very useful tool, the most pragmatic workaround is to ensure that each group has at least one group member with a non-macOS system.
+The `valgrind` tool unfortunately does not work on macOS.
+Instead, you can use *address sanitizer*: pass `-fsanitize=address` to the C compiler.
+This also works on Linux.